Bottle Caps Should Be ATTACHED To Reduce Plastic Pollution and Litter

 Dead albatross with a belly full of plastic trash including at least three bottle caps at Midway Atoll Refuge by Chris Jordan via U.S. Fish and Wildlife Service Headquarters

-One Solution: Require Connected Caps
+One Solution: Require Attached Caps

 Adoption in the European Union

-• Coca-Cola EU’s website states that attached caps “boost collection and recycling, and help to prevent litter,” and its UK website announced the introduction of attached caps with the slogan “Better Together.”
+• Coca-Cola EU’s website states that attached caps “boost collection and recycling, and help to prevent litter,” and its U.K. website announced the introduction of attached caps with the slogan “Better Together.”

 • The manufacturer Tetra Pak calls tethered caps on multi-material drink boxes and cartons “the new normal” for the European market, but has not yet introduced this change in the U.S.